Saronzeleke/Ekram-portifolio/README.md

 - Adjust styling in `src/styles` or by modifying component code.

 If you require further customization or wish to add new features, please contact the developer.

----

-## Deployment

-To publish updates online, you can use platforms such as:

-- **GitHub Pages**
-- **Vercel**
-- **Netlify**

 For step-by-step guidance on deployment, or to request changes, contact your developer.

----

-## Support

-If you have any questions, need updates, or wish to report issues, please contact the developer directly through the agreed-upon communication channel or by opening an issue in this repository.

----
+# Sharonkuye369@gmail.com
+# Sakuzas  telegram

 ## License

 This project is custom-built for the customer.
 All rights reserved.
-Please do not duplicate or redistribute without permission.
+Please do not duplicate or redistribute without  # Saron zeleke permission.

 ---